-- Using DVCS for code and assets, and denoting the lock status of binary files with “tokens”, such as cards with the name of the asset.
-This is close to being convenient, but it doesn’t really work with remote teams, since external electronic tools of this type quickly become a chore and users start skipping it.
+- Using DVCS for code and assets, and denoting the lock status of binary files with "tokens", such as cards with the name of the asset.
+This is close to being convenient, but it doesn't really work with remote teams, since external electronic tools of this type quickly become a chore and users start skipping it.
 Finding and contacting the holder of the token becomes problematic, both locally and remotely.
-Doesn’t really have special cases for Scenes and Prefabs, so the waiting for editing these may create a holdup.
-Tokens may get not returned (or not returned immediately) on completion as editors naturally prefer to hold the rights to edit the asset, and they are mostly unaware of other users wanting the token.
+Doesn't really have special cases for Scenes and Prefabs, so the waiting for editing these may create a holdup.
+Tokens may not get returned (or not returned immediately) on completion as editors naturally prefer to hold the rights to edit the asset, and they are mostly unaware of other users wanting the token.

 - Using DVCS for code and assets, and shouting the status of the lock for non-text assets.
 This is an actual technique used by at least one small team at game jams.
 Has no benefits over the previous one, and obvious drawbacks.

 - Using DVCS for everything, and buying an external Asset in the Asset Store that is specifically designed to help in merging assets.
-This makes the procedure possible (as opposed to outright impossible with existing tools such as Unity YAML) but is still not convenient.
+This makes the procedure possible (as opposed to outright impossible with existing tools such as Unity YAML) but is still not pleasant.
 Further, the merge itself is never going to be convenient - it can be less painful but not convenient.
 Since the merge is required to complete the commit, oftentimes the merging duty can come on a team member who does not have the necessary background to complete the merge.
 There is no mechanism to prevent the merge in the first place, and there is no clear explanation why the changes on a specific asset were made, so they may be properly approved or rejected.
 It does nothing for binary assets, such as sound files, models or textures.

 - Using DVCS for everything, and ignoring the issue.
 No bueno.